 A Design Analysis may be classified as a federal action and require FHWA involvement as discussed in 300.05(3).

 In the case of a shoulder width reduction at an existing bridge pier, bridge abutment, sign structure, or luminaire base in a run of median barrier, the Design Parameter Sheet may be used instead of a Design Analysis to document the dimensioning decision for the shoulder at that location.

+On National Highway System (NHS) routes, a Design Analysis involving one of the controlling criteria (see 300.05(3)) is a federal action.
+Projects involving a federal action in any phase of the project require additional documentation, such as NEPA, Section 4(f) of the USDOT Act, ESA, etc., for which a programmatic agreement may or may not be provided.
+Contact region Environmental staff for more information.

 A template is available for the development of the Design Analysis document here:  www.wsdot.wa.gov/design/support.htm.